 We are submitting a short text about GreenSwapp, an app based food delivery company that allows shoppers to offset the carbon impact of their groceries.
 During Corona time we saw a big growth in demand because everyone needed food but was staying home.
 Included is a photo of our CEO with a GreenSwapp volunteer plus fresh fruit and vegetables from the market.

-door The GreenSwapp Team
+by The GreenSwapp Team